msysbio/microbetag/docs/wellcome.md

-## How to use
+## A software suite

-`microbetag` is a software ecosystem with different software packages to use based on the tasks you are going for.
+`microbetag` is a software suite with different software modules to use based on the tasks you are going for.

 The most common use is through its graphical interface, a Cytoscape app called `MGG`.
 [Cytoscape](https://cytoscape.org) is a well-established, widely used software for network data integration, analysis, and visualization.